saivineeth100/TMS_GST/docs/readme.md

 #### Q: How will you handle roles in an API?

 Since I am using sepearate tables for each user-type,default django-authenticator will not work, So I will add 2 new authenticators which can handle different user models

+### Other Questions

+#### Q: How to Run Django Tests?

+Run py manage.py test

+#### Q: Why Changes in Features 5th Point?

+Since we are developing GST management system we will take GSTIN and Sales Income from sales of products and services, GST is not levied on Salary and income from share market those are covered by Direct Tax(Income Tax)